Dan Klitsner

 Dan Klitsner is the founder and creative director of toy inventing and licensing firm KID Group LLC.

 Dan has invented and licensed several number one hit toys, including Bop It, Perplexus and Hyper Dash.
 His inventions have been the recipients of over two dozen awards nominations, 2 gold IDEA Awards and 4 Toy Association Toy of the Year Awards.
 He also co-founded QiGo Inc., which utilized USB Key technology to support child-safe internet connection for toys.

 Klitsner has served as a judge in a number of design and innovation competitions, including the IDSA international design competition, the Consumer Electronics Show, and the Toy of the Year Awards.

-Klitsner recently honored the 25th-anniversary of Bop It! with its latest iteration, “Bop It!
+In 2022, Klitsner honored the 25th-anniversary of Bop It! with its latest iteration, “Bop It!
 Button” where a single-button version of the toy calls players to “Bop It,” “Don’t Bop It,” “Do Bop It,” “Do Not Bop It.”